 BACK TO BASICS: What Are Keywords, and Why Do They Matter?

 Sometimes knowing why you’re doing something can make all the difference.
-This article gets back to the basics to discuss what keywords are, what they are not, and why Internet marketing optimization specialists spend so much time thinking about them.
+This article gets back to basics to discuss what keywords are, what they are not, and why search marketing specialists spend so much time thinking about them.

 What Are Keywords?

-Keywords are single words, or more commonly strings of words, that represent the content of a web page and how people ask for web content.
+Keywords are single words or, more commonly, short phrases that represent the content of a webpage and how people ask for web content.
 Keywords are strategically selected by optimizers and are intended to help your web content communicate in a way that resonates with humans and Google search spiders.

-Because they represent what a page is about, keywords should be incorporated into body text and Meta information in a way that is natural and subtle.
-If you’re doing a good job, the reader should consume your keyword phrases with ease like any other words in your content.
-If they are stumbling over your keyword phrases or your keywords are assaulting your reader like tiny, misplaced sales pitches, then you’re not doing it right.
+Because they represent what a page is about, keywords should be incorporated into body text and meta information in a way that is natural and subtle.
+If you’re doing a good job, the reader should consume your keyword phrases with ease along with the other words in your content.
+If they are stumbling over your keyword phrases, or your keywords are assaulting your reader like tiny, misplaced sales pitches, then you’re not doing it right.

 What Keywords Are Not

-Google is very serious about indexing and returning white hat web pages that contain high-quality content and does not respond well to keyword abuse.
+Google is very serious about indexing and returning webpages that contain high-quality content.
+The search engine does not respond well to keyword abuse.
 To be rewarded, your site’s SEO needs to stay “white hat” only.

 Why Do SEOs Use Keyword Phrases?